MDC-2

 In cryptography, MDC-2 (Modification Detection Code 2, sometimes called Meyer–Schilling, standardized in ISO 10118-2) is a cryptographic hash function.
 MDC-2 is a hash function based on a block cipher with a proof of security in the ideal-cipher model.
 The length of the output hash depends on the underlying block cipher used.

 Algorithm

+Let $E(p,k)$ be a block cipher encryption function with inputs $p$ (plaintext) and $k$ (key), each of length $n$, calculating a ciphertext of length also $n$.